shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ## Asterisk PBX Server

-While it's relatively easy in some countries including the US to just buy a consumer feature level number from a VOIP provider like [Twilio] that lets you receive and make calls as well as SMS.
-The feature set starts to degrade drastically from what we are used to in most other countries.
+While the regulation of some countries like the US allow buying a consumer feature level number from a VOIP provider like [Twilio] with unrestricted functionality for calls and SMS/MMS.
+The feature set starts to degrade drastically from what we are used to when buying local numbers for most other countries.

 If you are following this guide with a US number or any other country that allows first-class support to VOIP providers then you can skip this section on setting up an Asterisk server.

-If however you find yourself with a number from a country that restricts VOIP providers from providing full feature-set local numbers then you can circumvent that via a 3G/4G USB dongle with voice calling support.
-This allows you to then bring up a PBX server connected to the internet with the ability to route traditional PBX calls via the USB dongle holding your own local number SIM card.
+If however you find yourself with a number from a country that restricts VOIP providers from providing full feature-set local numbers then we can circumvent that via a 3G/4G USB dongle with voice calling support.
+This allows us to then bring up a PBX server connected to the internet with the ability to route traditional PBX calls via the USB dongle holding your own local number SIM card.

-The first step is to install Asterisk on a machine that can be left running 24/7 for maximum uptime.
-This guide uses OpenWRT OS and packages in examples but you do so on any machine you have lying around including a Raspberry Pi.
+The first step is to then install an [Asterisk][13] server on a machine that can be left running 24/7 for maximum uptime.
+This guide uses OpenWRT OS and packages in examples but you can use any machine you have lying around including a Raspberry Pi.

 With an already set up OpenWRT router, you'll need the following packages to install Asterisk: